Pumpkin Spice Roasted Chickpeas

-These pumpkin spice chickpeas are slow-roasted to create a healthy snack that will satisfy your pumpkin spice cravings.
-Spiced chickpeas take nearly zero effort and can be used with any spice mixture.
-Pack them in lunchboxes for a low-fat, nut-free snack.
+These Pumpkin Pie Spiced Roasted Chickpeas are slow-roasted to create a snack that takes nearly zero effort and will make your house smell like pumpkin pie.
+Pack your crispy, pan-roasted chickpeas in lunchboxes for a low-fat, nut-free snack.

 There is a racket out there trying to sell you special spice mixtures.
 Jars of Italian seasoning, herbes de Provence, curry powder, and, yes, even pumpkin spice are just combinations of common herbs and spices you probably already have in your pantry.

-Cooking tip: Ground spices don’t go bad, but it is true that they will lose potency over time.
-Best practice is to buy small amounts you’ll use in less than one year.
-If you have a jar that has moved homes with you, it’s probably time to replace it.
+Tip from the wise quacker: Ground spices don’t go bad, but they will lose potency over time.
+Buy small amounts you’ll use in less than one year.
+If your jar has moved homes with you, it’s time to replace it!

 Variations and substitutions